How to build credit in the U.S. as a new immigrant

 4. Pay rent and utilities on time

 A solid history of on-time payments for things like rent, cell phone, internet and electric bills could also help you build credit.
-But this is only the case if this activity is reported to a credit bureau and if a credit-scoring company includes these bill payments in its calculations.
+But this is only the case if the activity is reported to a credit bureau and if a credit-scoring company includes these bill payments in its calculations.

 Can immigrants build credit without getting a credit card?

 Perhaps you’re not ready for a credit card, or you haven’t been approved for one.
 You still have ways to build credit.
-Here are a couple:

 Like the U.S., other countries have credit scores.
 But each country has its own credit-scoring systems that aren’t typically compatible with those in the U.S.